 The challenge is rationalizing and keeping current huge amounts of b2b data while leveraging new b2b data sources to create a real competitive advantage, an advantage that results from turning b2b data into trustworthy insight that can drive actions to improve business performance.

 For many companies, that process requires heavy lifting and lots of manual effort, making it hard to achieve intelligence that you can trust.
 In the B2B arena today, poor data quality is one of the biggest problems, and often, revenue opportunities are lost by the time companies are ready to execute.

 Data Quality is a Key Component of the Revenue Equation:

 For the marketing and sales professionals tasked with formulating their company’s top strategies for improving data quality, performance is paramount.

 For today’s B2B companies, data quality itself is a multi-factored equation.
 It equates to leveraging and having precise insights that can move your business forward, where the pace is defined by the quality of these insights.
-In the marketing and sales realms, intelligence insights and account identity are very critical.
+In the marketing, sales, and b2b lead generation services realms, intelligence insights and account identity are very critical.

 Implementing a Successful Equation for Better Data:

 If ever, a large volume of data will rarely be 100 percent perfect for every possible use case.
 But, that doesn’t mean it can’t be valuable for a specific use case.
 Organizations usually confuse perfection with the quality needed for the job at hand.
 Data quality is an assessment or perception of data’s fitness to serve its purpose in a given context.